mayowaolatunji/Game-Codes/README.md

 ## Game Design & architecture.

+Game design and architecture defines the structure and framework for a video game, including the game mechanics, level design, and overall user experience.
+It involves the planning and organization of the game's elements to ensure a cohesive and engaging gameplay experience.

+Here are some key aspects of game design and architecture include:

+Game mechanics: defining the rules and interactions within the game, such as movement, and action pattern.

+Level design: This defines the layout and structure of the game's environments to provide a balanced and challenging experience for the player.

+User experience (UX) design: focusing on the overall feel and usability of the game, including interface design, controls, and player feedback.

+Story and narrative design: developing the storyline and characters within the game to create a compelling and immersive world for the player to explore.

 ### -Game Layout

 The first release of the game is a 12 card game with 3*4 layout.